 I remember the first real conversation we had about it.

-It started off small.
-I was still the "girlfriend", so I wasn't trying to come in hot with my opinions.
-After dinner at The Balkan Storm's house, everyone left, and we were cleaning up when I asked: You always let your daughter talk to you like that?”
+After a family dinner at The Balkan Storm's house, everyone left, and as we were cleaning up, I asked: "You always let your family talk to you like that?”

 When I gave him a look, he added, “It’s a Northern thing, we just talk differently to family.”

-I reminded him that his kids were raised further south than my corn-pone ass, so that explanation didn’t exactly make sense.
+I reminded him that his kids were raised further south than my corn-pone ass, so that didn’t exactly make sense.

 "Weird," I said.
-"You and your mother are Northerners, and I’ve never heard you talk to her like that.
+"You and your mother are actual Northerners, and I’ve never heard you talk to her like that.
 I’ve never heard you talk to anyone like that.”

 Yes, Northerners can be direct.
 I’m not unfamiliar with the concept.